Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/laura-burk/volleyball-project/project-description-volleyball.md

 If a teams’ roster happens to be incomplete, please upload a new `roster_TEAMNAME_YourName.csv`-file in the folder [team-roster](https://github.com/Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/tree/main/Projects/laura-burk/volleyball-project/team-rosters) and include the missing players with all the available information.
-{#here} (In the VBL, transfers are possible from the end of *Zwischenrunde*, thus before all parts of the season have ended, see [below](#games).
+(In the VBL, transfers are possible from the end of *Zwischenrunde*, thus before all parts of the season have ended, see below.
 That is why the same player can have two different teams within one season and appear in only one [roster](https://github.com/Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/tree/main/Projects/laura-burk/volleyball-project/team-rosters) file.)